TDC Group Responsible Disclosure Guideline

 • Send the report to firstname.lastname@example.org

-• Allow us 5 days for verification of the vulnerability.
+• Allow us 5 days to verify the vulnerability

 Vulnerability report content guideline

-The vulnerability report must contain all the information we need to reproduce exploitation of the vulnerability.
+The vulnerability report must contain all the information required to reproduce exploitation of the vulnerability:

-• Clear and comprehensible description of the vulnerability and all information necessary to identify the affected system
+• A clear and comprehensive description of the vulnerability and all information necessary to identify the affected system

-• Potential exploitation of the vulnerability must be clearly verifiable, for example with step by step instructions, description of tools and artifacts used during discovery.
+• Potential exploitation of the vulnerability must be clearly verifiable and replicable, for example through step-by-step instructions, description of tools and artifacts used during discovery

 • Additional information such as PoC scripts, screenshots, HTTP requests etc.

-And the vulnerability must be in scope.
-Out of scope vulnerabilities and defects are listed in the next section.
+Additionally, the vulnerability must be in scope to warrant our investigation.
+Out of scope vulnerabilities and defects are listed in the following section.

-The following types of vulnerabilities / defects are considered out of scope.
-We have no interest in hearing about them as we most likely already are aware or we have implemented means of mitigation:
+The following types of vulnerabilities / defects are considered out of scope since we most likely are already aware of, or, have implemented the necessary means to mitigate:

 1. Reports from automated tools or scans